Biden’s abortion rights stance triggers coming debate among Catholic bishops on Communion

 There is a generation of harder-line figures who came in under popes John Paul II and Benedict, including San Francisco’s Archbishop Salvatore J. Cordileone and Midwesterner Raymond Burke, a cardinal who sits on the Vatican’s Supreme Court.
 And there is the papacy of Francis, a more left-leaning reformer who is quickly bringing in and elevating leaders like himself — including Washington’s archbishop, Wilton Gregory, who Francis a few months ago made the first Black U.S. cardinal.

 Experts disagree about whether the polarized U.S. Catholic Church will be more united or further split by the presidency of a cheerful, confident Catholic liberal.
 And the June bishops’ meeting will shed more light on how church leaders plan to deal with Biden.
 Will they press harder on abortion purity?
-Will they seek compromise to work on the many issues on which the Church agrees with Biden, such as refugees and immigration and poverty?
+Will they seek compromise to work on the many issues on which the church agrees with Biden, such as refugees and immigration and poverty?

 The bishops need two-thirds of their conference to move forward with a document, and experts disagree about what two-thirds of the men will agree upon when it comes to this topic.